 Ready for a change from Neapolitan pizza?
 Try a Sicilian(-ish) style pan pizza from Half Baked Harvest in your wood fired oven instead!
 Tieghan Gerard is the creator of this dish that she bakes in her Casa2G90 pizza oven.
 It can also be baked in a standard oven set to its hottest temperature.
 With a deeper square crust, a flavorful, roasted tomato sauce, 3 kinds of cheese, pepperoni, basil, and a vibrant garlic herb blend to cap it off, your taste buds won’t know what to do with themselves!
 This pizza comes out rich and decadent and is best devoured hot and fresh from the oven.

-Because the crust is a bit thicker, it needs to cook a little longer than a Neapolitan pizza, but it is also easy to handle on its tray, and is a great way to use up fresh herbs and tomatoes from your garden.
+Because the crust is a bit thicker, it needs to cook a little longer than a Neapolitan pizza, but it is also easy to handle on its tray, and is a great way to use up fresh herbs and tomatoes from your garden or your grocery store.

 CLICK HERE for Tieghan’s full blog, preparation tips, and a breakdown of the steps in this recipe.

 Prefer to watch a video of making this recipe?
 Click the image below!

 Easy Sheet Pan Tomato Herb Pizza

 - 1/2 pound pizza dough - homemade or store-bought

 - 3 cups cherry tomatoes - or one 14 oz can crushed tomatoes

 - 4 cloves garlic - 2 whole smashed, 2 grated